tanerengiiin/gallery-app/README.md

 link of this project- demo: https://tanerengiiin.github.io/gallery-app/ (please refresh one more the first time you enter)

+there are some errors on the website, because it was created in limited time.
+These errors will be fixed in time

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).